Ramneek82810/Stock-market-dashboard/README.md

 - Simplified Analysis: Visual data helps you understand market behavior faster.

--Easy-to-Use: Built for clarity with minimal effort required to generate insights.
+- Easy-to-Use: Built for clarity with minimal effort required to generate insights.

 -Extensible: Expand the project to analyze other stock indices or financial metrics.